| I

 packed down.

-There are different types of round gravel.
 Pea Gravel is usually about pea size.
-I happened to use larger gravel that is between 1/2 inch to 1 inch in diameter because it was available on the property.
-If I was buying gravel I would get smooth pea gravel.
+In these pictures, I used larger gravel that is between 1/2 inch to 1 inch in diameter because it was available on the property.
+If I was buying gravel I would get smooth 1/8" to 3/8" pea gravel.

 will help keep gravel from mixing